sshahdashraff/UrbanEco-Vision/README.md

   - What‑if analysis with adjustable parameters
   - Explore future scenarios and their trade‑offs

-- **Upload & Analyze**
+- **Analyze**

-  - Bring your own datasets for quick exploration (where applicable)
+  - Explore and interpret built‑in datasets and forecasts within the app (no file uploads)

 - **Modern, Accessible UI**
   - Fast, responsive charts and components built with Radix UI + Recharts

 ## Pages

-- Home • Solar Dashboard • Water Quality Dashboard • Landscape Dashboard • Forecast Simulator • Upload & Analyze • About
+- Home • Solar Dashboard • Water Quality Dashboard • Landscape Dashboard • Forecast Simulator • Analyze • About

 ## Who Is It For?